A Study on the radon removal performance of low background activated carbon: Low background activated carbon

 \section{Low background activated carbon}

 Activated carbon has been widely used in low background experiments to remove the radon in the detector.
-The adsorption capacity of activated carbon depends on its micro-porous structure, chemical composition, various functional groups and non-carbon atoms on the carbon surface.
-Apart from the radon adsorption capability, the intrinsic background is another factor that have to be taken into consideration while using in low background experiments.
-According to Ref.~\cite{charcoal}, the activated carbon made by Saratech company, with a surface of 1.34~$\times$~10$^7$~cm$^2$/g and a background of $\sim$1~mBq/kg, is a good alternative.
+The adsorption capability of activated carbon depends on its micro-porous structure, chemical composition, various functional groups and non-carbon atoms on the carbon surface.
+Apart from the radon adsorption capability, the intrinsic background is another factor that has to be taken into consideration for low background experiments.
+According to Ref.~\cite{charcoal}, the activated carbon made by Saratech company, with a surface of 1.34~$\times$~10$^7$~cm$^2$/g and a background of $\sim$1~mBq/kg, is a good choice.
 Fig.~\ref{fig.saratech} shows a picture of Saratech activated carbon.